Europe River Cruise Reviews By Cruise Operator

-While we've tried to be as accurate as possible, sometimes the answer required more than a simple yes or no. For example, while all river cruise companies in our table offer complimentary shore excursions in ports of call, some charge for "optional" excursions.
+While I've tried to be as accurate as possible, sometimes the answer required more than a simple yes or no. For example, while all river cruise companies in the accompanying table offer complimentary shore excursions in ports of call, some charge for "optional" excursions.
 Also, airport transfers are Included when air tickets are purchased with the river cruise company, but may not be included otherwise.
-We've indicated companies that always include airport transfers, even for guests who have made independent air arrangements.
+I've indicated companies that always include airport transfers, even for guests who have made independent air arrangements.

 Avalon Waterways **: Beer and wine included with lunch and dinner; sparkling wine with breakfast, and complimentary cocktails during happy hour.
 Coffee, tea and non-alcoholic beverages complimentary 24/7.
 In addition to the main dining room, Avalon offers small group (30 people) reservations to Panorama Bistro (light menu paired with wine).
 When weather permits, grilled lunches are available on the Sky Deck.
-Meals are also served in the Club Lounge and Panorama Lounge.
+Meals can also served in the Club Lounge and Panorama Lounge.
 Some optional tours require a fee.
 Airport transfers included when purchasing air from Avalon.
 Avalon's beds face floor-to-ceiling sliding glass doors for gorgeous views while your head is propped on the pillow.
 Stocked in-room mini-bar incurs charges for each item selected.

 CroisiEurope **: Extra charge only for high-end champagnes and wines.
 Wi-Fi internet access with complimentary use of Samsung tablet.
 Complimentary shore excursions included in every port.

 Emerald Cruises **: Complimentary shore excursions in every port.
-Wine, beer & soda complimentary for lunch and dinner.
+Wine, beer & soda complimentary with lunch and dinner.
 All staterooms restocked daily with bottled water.
 Owner’s Suites comes with complimentary stocked mini-bars.
-Room service included for suites only.
+Room service included for suites.
 Laundry concierge available for a fee; complimentary for suites.

 Scenic **: Inclusions are for all guests, regardless of ship or suite.